nre-learning/nrelabs-curriculum/docs/community.rst

 We're truly interested in building a community around both the Antidote platform, as well as the NRE Labs curriculum.
 To that end, we've created several diverse resources for getting involved with the project.

+A quick summary of communication methods is here, but will be explained in more detail below;

+- Mailing List - use this if you need help with a problem, such as writing a lesson or setting up a development environment
+- Github - use this if you want to file a bug or feature request, or otherwise participate in the code side of the project.
+- Discord CHannel - use this for more informal, real-time communcation with project members, such as during events or livestreams.

+Mailing List
+^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
+For help related to setting up a development environment, working on a lesson, or really general support of most kinds, the `mailing list <https://groups.google.com/forum/#!forum/antidote-developers>`_ is the place to be.

+We'll also send out periodic release updates via this channel, so if you want to get involved in new releases of the platform and of the NRE Labs curriculum, subscribe to this mailing list to be included.

 Github
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Everything we produce in the Antidote project is on Github underneath the `nre-learning <https://github.com/nre-learning>`_